Chemistry World Entrepreneur of the Year

 During the application process you will be asked to provide:

-- A supporting statement (up to 4500 characters) including:
+- A supporting statement (up to 4500 characters, not including spaces) including:

 - Introduction of entrepreneur and the business - describe the business and the nominee's current position and responsibilities in the business.